-Born in a small Latvian town of Ventspils Maksim Perepelica only discovered music in his teen ages.
-Enchanted by rich and powerful sound of an electric bass he once tried to play in a small music shop he decided to take private lessons of bass, music theory and ear training to transform his passion into a full-time career.
+Born in the small Latvian town of Ventspils, Perepelica only discovered music in his teen ages.
+Enchanted by the rich and powerful sound of an electric bass he once tried to play in a small music store, he decided to take private lessons of bass, music theory, and ear training to transform his passion into a full-time career.

-He also participated in National TV and Radio programs including LRT-2 music program "Improvizaciju Aleja" with Egle Sirvydyte and band; recorded and released popular singles with "Happyendless", "Colder" and Egle Sirvydyte; was a member of Lithuanian Jazz Federation.
+Perepelica also appeared on the Lithuanian National TV and Radio, including the LRT-2 music program "Improvizaciju Aleja" with Egle Sirvydyte band; recorded and released popular singles with "Happyendless," "Colder," and Egle Sirvydyte; was a member of Lithuanian Jazz Federation.

-Perepelica has been a member of "IJHF" (International Jazz Harp Foundation), working and performing together with the world class jazz harpists-virtuosos: Edmar Castañeda, Park Stickney, Deborah Henson-Conant, Maeve Gilchrist, Rossitza Milevska, Sabine Meijers, Brenda Dor-Groot and many others.
+Perepelica has been a member of "IJHF" (International Jazz Harp Foundation), working and performing with the world-class jazz harpists-virtuosos: Edmar Castañeda, Park Stickney, Deborah Henson-Conant, Maeve Gilchrist, Rossitza Milevska, Sabine Meijers, Brenda Dor-Groot, and many others.